stardusteight-d4c/nike-store/README.md

 DDD suggests creating a rich domain model that clearly reflects business rules and domain expert knowledge.
 This is done through collaboration between developers and domain experts so that the domain model is created together to ensure it reflects the needs of the business.

-On the other hand, clean architecture is a software architecture approach that values ​​the separation of responsibilities in well-defined layers, ensuring greater modularity, testability and code reuse.
+On the other hand, clean architecture is a software architecture approach that values the separation of responsibilities in well-defined layers, ensuring greater modularity, testability and code reuse.
 Clean architecture proposes that business rules should be the heart of the system and should be isolated from technical concerns such as infrastructure and framework.

 Thus, there is a relationship between DDD and clean architecture, as both approaches emphasize the importance of business rules in software development.
 DDD emphasizes creating a rich domain model, while clean architecture proposes a modular architecture that prioritizes separation of responsibilities and technology independence.